helpshift/timestamp-injector/README.md

-# Traefik Plugin - Timestamp Header
+# Traefik Plugin - Timestamp Injector

-A Traefik middleware plugin that adds an `HS-UEpoch` header to HTTP responses, containing the current Unix time in `seconds.milliseconds` format (similar to Nginx `$msec`).
+A Traefik middleware plugin that adds an 'epoch-seconds' header to HTTP responses, containing the current Unix time in `seconds.milliseconds` format (similar to Nginx `$msec`).

 ## Static Configuration